Hybrid warfare: Russian activities since the 2010s

-United States on Russian activities
+American activities against Russia

 Moscow has accused Washington of conducting hybrid warfare against Russia during the colour revolutions.
 Its perception of being at war or in a permanent state of conflict with the US and its allies was furthered by the 2014 Maidan uprising in Ukraine.

 Speaking at the Valdai Discussion Club in November 2014, Russian Foreign Minister Sergey Lavrov said:

 It is an interesting term, but I would apply it above all to the United States and its war strategy – it is truly a hybrid war aimed not so much at defeating the enemy militarily as at changing the regimes in the states that pursue a policy Washington does not like.
 It is using financial and economic pressure, information attacks, using others on the perimeter of a corresponding state as proxies and of course information and ideological pressure through externally financed non-governmental organisations.
 Is it not a hybrid process and not what we call war?